remotephone/lpthw3/README.md

 # lpthw3
-Learning python the hard way 3
+Learning python the hard way 3 cause that's how it seems to be going.